 New student.
 A student who has not previously attended the University, or a student entering the Graduate School for the first time.

 Optional fee changes.
-If you want to add or delete an optional fee after your initial registration call, you may call TEX during any of your access times and use transaction code 5 to change your optional fee selections.
-TEX will prompt you to enter the optional fee code to be added or deleted.
+If you want to add or delete an optional fee after your initial registration, you may call TEX or use the World Wide Web during any of your access times.
+On TEX use transaction code 5 to change your optional fee selections and TEX will prompt you to enter the code for the fee to be added or deleted.
 (See the Registration Worksheet for a list of optional fee codes.)
-Optional fee code 66 may be used to list the optional fees selected.
+Optional fee code 66 may be used to list the fees you selected.
 To make changes after you have paid your fee bill, go to the sponsoring department.

 If you lose or forget your PIN, go to Registration Supervision, MAI 16, with a photo ID for assistance.
 To change your PIN, call (512) 475-9950.

 Prerequisites.
-Course prerequisites printed in the Course Schedule and/or University catalogs are not checked by TEX.
+Course prerequisites printed in the Course Schedule and/or University catalogs are not checked by the registration system.
 However, students are advised to meet prerequisites since they may be enforced by the department offering the course.

 Registration by proxy.
 For registration and advising transactions that must be completed in person, a student may allow another person to act on his or her behalf.
 However, federal law (Family Educational Rights and Privacy Act of 1974) and University regulations do not permit the release of confidential information without written authorization.
 To allow another to act as your proxy, obtain a Registration by Proxy form in Registration Supervision, MAI 16.
 Complete and sign the authorization.
 Your proxy must present the signed authorization and his or her own photo ID to complete registration transactions on your behalf.
 Note: Your proxy may not sign a tuition loan promissory note.